brooklynrail/brooklynrail-platform/content/events/2020/10/jeffrey-gibson-with-nick-bennett-and-amber-jamilla-musser.md

       Gibson’s work is included in the permanent collections of the Whitney Museum of American Art in New York; Denver Art Museum; Museum of Fine Arts, Boston; Smithsonian Institution's National Museum of the American Indian in Washington D.C.; National Gallery of Canada in Ottawa; Crystal Bridges Museum of American Art in Bentonville, AR; among many others.
 Gibson is a recipient of numerous awards, notably a MacArthur Foundation Fellowship (2019); Joan Mitchell Foundation, Painters and Sculptors Award (2015); and Creative Capital Foundation Grant (2005).
-  - person: nick-bennett
-    event_bio: Nick Bennett is the Curatorial Assistant of the Brooklyn Rail.
   - person: amber-musser
     event_bio: "Dr. Amber Jamilla Musser PhD is Professor of American Studies at George Washington University.
 She writes about race, sexuality, and